wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-technical-specifications-and-compliance.md

 | EMC  | EN55022 (CISPR - A), FCC A |

 ## International standards compliance
-Your Microsoft Azure StorSimple device complies with the following international standards:
+Your Windows Azure StorSimple device complies with the following international standards:

 - CE - EN 60950 - 1
 - CB report to IEC 60950 - 1